-The use of any digital asset network (Bitcoin, Ethereum, etc.) requires a small fee to send a transaction.
-This fee does not go to Exodus, rather it is paid to the network to ensure transactions are delivered reliably and quickly.
+The use of any blockchain network (Bitcoin, Ethereum, etc.) requires a small fee to send a transaction.
+This is because there are people (called miners) who are constantly spending resources like computing power and electricity to help process and secure all transactions on the network, transaction fees go to them.
+These fees do not go to Exodus, they are paid in full to the network (miners) to ensure transactions are delivered reliably and quickly.

 Popular networks are crowded and thus more expensive.
-Today Bitcoin is the most popular network and Bitcoin fees are the highest of any digital asset supported by Exodus.
+Today, Bitcoin is the most popular network and has the highest fees of any digital asset supported by Exodus.

 One of the easiest ways to think about this is with change and dollars.
 One dollar is the same as 100 pennies, however, it requires more work to count 100 pennies and give it to someone for payment than it does to hand over a one dollar bill.

-Alice receives 0.01 bitcoins every day for 100 days.
-Bob receives a payment of 1 bitcoin once.
+Alice receives 0.01 bitcoin every day for 100 days.
+Bob receives a payment of 1 BTC once.
 Both Alice and Bob now have a 1 bitcoin balance.

-If Alice and Bob now try to send 1 bitcoin Alice will have a much larger fee than Bob.
-This is because the bitcoin network has to do a lot more work for Alice to bundle all of her small “change inputs” together vs. Bob who just has 1 input.
+If Alice and Bob now try to send 1 bitcoin, Alice will have to pay a much larger fee than Bob.
+This is because the Bitcoin Network has to process a lot more data with Alice's transaction bundling all of her small “inputs” together vs. Bob who just has 1 input.

 This is similar to a person who tries to spend 100 pennies vs. a one dollar bill.
-Both have the same value but the 100 pennies is much harder and it takes a lot longer to count up and make the transaction.
+Both have the same value, but the 100 pennies are much harder to count, it takes a lot of effort to process them and make the transaction.